Anantara Uluwatu Bali Resort

 Each of the three restaurants offers panoramic views over the ocean, while the multi-level infinity pool has an equally stupendous setting

-A spa offers both traditional treatments and Elemis facials alongside a series of wellness programs that combine nutrition, exercise and therapies to work holistically on body and mind
+A spa offers both traditional treatments and Elemis facials alongside a series of wellness programmes that combine nutrition, exercise and therapies to work holistically on body and mind

 Straddling the equator, Indonesia tends to have a fairly even climate year-round.
 Rather than four seasons, Indonesia has two – dry (between May to September) and wet (between October to April) – and there are no extremes of temperature between winter and summer.
 In most parts of Indonesia, the wet season falls between October and April and the dry season between May and September.
 December and January see Bali at its most humid and rain tends to come in sudden tropical downpours, but it can also rain for more prolonged periods.